ZipCPU/wb2axip/README.md

 etc.  As designed, it ignores the AXI xSIZE, xLOCK, xCACHE, xPROT, and xQOS fields, while supporting xBURST types of FIXED (2'b00) and INCR (2'b01) but not WRAP (2'b10) or reserved (2'b11).
-The design supports bridging between busses of different widths.
+The design supports bridging between buses of different widths.
 The only problem is ... this full AXI4 to WB converter _doesn't work_ (yet).
 I know this because it doesn't yet pass formal verification.